-South Australia is the driest state, in the driest continent on Earth, so it makes sense that a trail-blazing research institution leading the way in water conservation, reuse, and recycling has emerged here: the SA Water Centre for Water Management and Reuse (CWMR).
+South Australia is the driest state, in the driest continent on Earth, so it makes sense that a trail-blazing research institution leading the way in water conservation, reuse, and recycling has emerged here: the Centre for Water Management and Reuse (CWMR).

 Since its establishment in 2004, the CWMR’s research and consulting services have focused on: